 Bupa ThailandThai-based£500–1,800ThailandYes

-Splitting time between Thailand and UK: Cigna Global (regional plan) + NHS.
-Often cheaper than worldwide cover.
+Splitting time UK and Thailand: a Cigna Global regional plan plus the NHS, usually cheaper than worldwide cover.

-O-A retirement visa requires health insurance with at least $100,000 coverage from an OIC-approved insurer.
-Most major providers are approved, but check before you buy.
+The O-A retirement visa requires health insurance with at least $100,000 of cover from an OIC-approved insurer.
+Most major providers qualify, but confirm approval before you pay, see our retirement visa guide for how this slots into the application.

-Most insurers exclude or charge more for pre-existing conditions.
-Be completely honest on your application — non-disclosure can void your policy.
-Pacific Cross and AETNA are generally more flexible than international providers.
+Most insurers exclude or load pre-existing conditions.
+Declare everything, non-disclosure voids the policy when you can least afford it.
+Pacific Cross and AETNA tend to be more flexible than the international names.

-• Get quotes from at least 3 providers
+• Get quotes from at least three providers.

-• Keep your NHS entitlement active if you return to the UK regularly
+• Keep NHS entitlement live if you return to the UK often.

-• Don't skip dental cover — dental work in Thailand is excellent value with insurance
+• Do not skip dental, Thai dental work is superb value with cover.